hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    -i, --tx-iso                 Transaction isolation. read-commited / repeatable-read /
                                 serializable

-       --root-dir               This static dir is served at / and takes precedence over all routes

        --enable-console         Enable API console.
 It is served at '/' and '/console'